 If you received income from sources taxable for Federal purposes but exempt for Alabama tax purposes, the source(s) and amount(s) should be entered on line 5 unless they are explained elsewhere on the Alabama return.

-U.S. Civil Service Retirement is exempt for Alabama purposes and therefore should be shown on line 5.
+Example: U.S. Civil Service Retirement is exempt for Alabama purposes and therefore should be shown on line 5.

 Direct Deposit Information